Private Instrumental Tuition

 Past shows include Joseph and The Amazing Technicolor Dreamcoat, Disco Inferno, Life is a Cabaret, Footloose, Fame.

 'The Xavier Collective'

 The Xavier Collective is our award winning vocal ensemble.
 Being part of a vocal ensemble gives students the opportunity to build skills and confidence alongside like-minded peers across different Year levels.
 This group fosters the skills required to become a great singer including vocal confidence, carrying harmonies, blending vocal tone and creatively interpreting music.
 Students explore an exciting and diverse repertoire for various school and local performances as well as competitions.
-Vocalists of all levels and experiences are welcome to join.
-Rehearsals occur once a week over lunchtime.
+Vocalists of all levels and experiences are welcome to join, there is no cost to attend.

 Art Studio Afternoons

 Open Art Studio programme